The whole content of this web-page can be downloaded via the following link – KS3 Assessment & Monitoring Parent Handbook

 |Week Beginning 13/11/17||Week Beginning 08/01/18||Week Beginning 04/12/17|

 |Week Beginning 04/06/18||Week Beginning 11/06/18||Week Beginning 18/06/18|

 |Assessment & Monitoring Report 2||29/06/18||06/07/18||13/07/18|

 The initial “Settling In” report provides you with insight into your child’s attitude and approach to learning since starting at Tytherington School and is unique to Year 7 children.

-The following table allows you to download subject specific information sheets that provide you with details of topics that will be covered and the summative and formative ways through which your child’s progress will be assessed:
+The following table allows you to download subject assessment overviews that provide you with details of topics that will be covered within the Winter and Summer assessment windows:

 Assessment & Monitoring Additional Information

-The following links allow you to download any additional information about assessment and monitoring that has been published through letters:
+The following links allow you to download any additional information about assessment and monitoring that has been published:

 |2017-18 Winter Assessment Window Letter||Click to Download||Click to Download||Click to Download|

 |2017-18 Winter Assessment Window Timetable||Click to Download||Click to Download||Click to Download|